open-oni/open-oni/CONTRIBUTING.md

 1. Use commit messages that follow the conventions here whenever possible: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html
 1. Use [semantic versioning](http://semver.org/) for tags
-    - Release notes should include summary of new features and breaking changes

 #### Feature Branches